 Cyber-attacks are becoming more rampant and sophisticated as more users and organizations fall prey to them.
 One of these sophisticated attacks is known as the “Lateral Movement Attack.”

 Lateral Movement Attacks are possible because cyberattacks rarely occur at the point of entry; this is just where a hacker gains access.
-Cybercriminals often will then laterally work through a system, in order to access the most sensitive information.
+Cybercriminals will often laterally work through a system, to access the most sensitive information.
 Unfortunately, too many users and companies don’t know how to upgrade their cybersecurity practices to stop these attacks.

 A recent data report shows that many organizations have poor cybersecurity practices, making them vulnerable to data loss, malware infection, and other security threats.
 To keep up with the changing landscape of cybersecurity, it’s essential to understand all facets of a cyber-attack, including lateral movement attacks and other examples of this sort.

-In this article, you’ll learn everything you need to know about lateral movement attacks, including how it works and how to detect and prevent it from infiltrating your systems.
+In this article, you’ll learn everything you need to know about lateral movement attacks, including how it works and how to detect and prevent them from infiltrating your systems.

 What is Lateral Movement?

 In cybersecurity, lateral movement refers to the movement of an attacker within a victim’s network.
-Lateral movement is typically done in order to extend the reach of the attack and to find new systems or data that can be compromised.
+Lateral movement is typically done to extend the attack’s reach and find new systems or data that can be compromised.
 Lateral movement can occur at any stage of an attack but is most commonly seen during the post-compromise phase.